trilerian/BW_Firmware_Updates/README.md

 Adds total pack resistance and voltage information for IR test Adds "200A" test with voltage information
-Saves calibration data to the EEPROM to make future updates easier Updates Temp sesor calibration.
-Temp sensors where reading a little low Please download the zip ending in Uxx where xx is your unit number
+Saves calibration data to the EEPROM to make future updates easier Updates Temp sensor calibration.
+Temp sensors were reading a little low Please download the zip ending in Uxx where xx is your unit number